Free HR Services from our Employee Relations Experts. Find out more.

 • Reviewing and updating contracts

-Our legal team can provide practical legal advice to ensure your business stays compliant and minimise commercial impacts arising from these changes.
-Please contact our legal team at [email protected] or call (08) 9365 7746.
+Business Law WA provides practical legal advice to ensure your business stays compliant and minimises commercial impacts arising from these changes.
+Contact the Employment Law team at [email protected] or call 08 9365 7746.

-On November 1 new ‘same job, same pay’ laws come into effect, requiring labour hire workers to be paid the same as host company employees if certain criteria are met.
-Here's what you need to know:
+On November 1, 2024 new ‘same job, same pay’ laws came into effect, requiring labour hire workers to be paid the same as host company employees if certain criteria are met.
+Here’s what the laws mean for businesses: